duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 # Text syntax on buttons and messages

-* labels on buttons, titles,...
+* labels on buttons, titles,...  should be upper case with no period: `This Job Is Paused`
-  * should be upper case with no period: `This Job Is Paused`
+* sentences on error messages, flash messages...  should have period at the end:
-* sentences on error messages, flash messages...
+`Job has been copied.`

-  * should have period at the end: `Job has been copied.`
+Use "Register" or "Sign up" for registrations and "Log in" and "Log out" for sessions (since it is easy to differentiate from "sign up").

 # 7 patterns